jacobandreas/blog/_posts/2016-02-18-monference.md

 This _temptation to form false analogies_ is especially appealing to those of us who grew up in the the graphical models culture, and are accustomed to inference design problems that look algorithmic.
 But it's only one of a variety of failure modes associated with the neural-nets-as-models perspective.
-Some of these failure modes instead seem to preferentially afflict people from the neural nets culture, who have never needed to think about inference at all.
-Most conspicuous here is a _failure to reason about computation_: this shows up especially in the use of [crippled baselines](http://arxiv.org/abs/1511.08228), or expressions of surprise that particular neural models [can](http://arxiv.org/abs/1312.6192) or [can't](http://arxiv.org/abs/1503.08895v4) solve particular problems.
+Another failure mode seems to preferentially afflict people from the neural nets culture, who have never needed to think about inference at all: this is a _failure to reason about computation_.
+This shows up especially in the use of [crippled baselines](http://arxiv.org/abs/1511.08228), or expressions of surprise that particular neural models [can](http://arxiv.org/abs/1312.6192) or [can't](http://arxiv.org/abs/1503.08895v4) solve particular problems.
 (These